-Eat Smart in Parks (ESIP) is a statewide effort aimed at promoting healthier eating options in Missouri’s state and local parks.
-This effort includes the development of a model ESIP policy that guides parks in serving healthier options, training for state and local parks to assist them with using the guidelines and materials to promote healthier items.
+Eat Smart in Parks (ESIP) and Eat Smart, Play Hard (ESPH) are statewide efforts aimed at promoting healthier eating options in Missouri’s state and local parks and schools.
+These efforts include the development of a model policy that guides parks and schools in serving healthier options, training to assist them with using the guidelines, and materials to promote healthier items.

 SKIP the Salt, Help the Heart